gatsbyjs/gatsby/docs/blog/2018-02-26-documentation-project/index.md

 date: 2018-02-22
 ---

-Generally, people really like Gatsby docs and Gatsby.
+People really like Gatsby docs and Gatsby.
 In fact, we’ve talked about tracking the number of curse words and endearingly pejorative terms that people use when tweeting about Gatsby.
 Here’s a sampling:

 ![Holy shit tweet](holy-shit-tweet.png)